andrewyang96/RandomNumberStorage/README.md

 # RandomNumberStorage
-Test application using AWS RDS (Postgres) and Lambda.
+Test application using AWS Lambda, SES, and RDS (Postgres).